 But when you train in a variety of clinical training sites, you learn about numerous treatment modalities and care for a broad patient base, preparing you to practice in any setting you choose.

-What’s more, we invite our fellows to work with us in these groundbreaking efforts, allowing you to position yourself as a national leader while you’re still training with us.
+What’s more, we invite our fellows to work with Dr. Blondell and learn the skills to position yourself as a national leader while you’re still training with us.

 A university-based fellowship in a large academic department translates into rich research prospects for you.

-If you’re interested in research, we’ll pair you with a faculty researcher during your electives, giving you the resources to develop into a confident independent investigator.
+If you’re interested in research, we’ll pair you with a faculty researcher early in your fellowship, giving you the resources to develop into a confident independent investigator.

 You want to feel at home in your fellowship program, so make sure it’s located in a comfortable city with a high quality of life.